First-Principles Analysis of Chirality-Induced Spin Selectivity at Molecule-Metal Interfaces in Photoemission

 To determine whether these changes are genuinely enantiomer specific, we analyze the symmetry relation between the two helicene/Au interfaces.
 After a careful symmetry analysis of the data for all $\mathbf{k}_\parallel$ points considered in the Brillouin zone, we find that the following relations hold:

 These relations arise because the ($M$)-[7]H/Au and ($P$)-[7]H/Au systems are related by a mirror reflection with respect to the $xz$ plane, which maps $k_y \to -k_y$ and transforms the spin polarizations accordingly.
 In addition, the definitions of the $x$ and $y$ directions (see Figure S1 of the Supporting Information), as well as the molecular orientations on the surface, must be taken into account when interpreting the in-plane spin polarization.
 In contrast, the out-of-plane component of the spin polarization is the most straightforward quantity for the present comparison and is also the quantity often measured in experiment.
 In particular, at the $\Gamma$ point (corresponding to normal emission in PES), symmetry requires that $\zeta_z^\pm(M)=-\zeta_z^\mp(P)$.
+We emphasize that the symmetry relations in Eq. \eqref{eq:sym} are not, by themselves, evidence that the interface enhances or suppresses PES spin polarization.
+Rather, they establish the baseline expectation for two enantiomeric interface structures that are exact mirror images of one another.
 Thus, within the present theoretical framework, the two enantiomers are not expected to produce independent normal-emission responses; rather, their $\Gamma$-point signals are symmetry linked.
 Any enantiomer-dependent asymmetry in $\zeta_z$ can only appear away from $\Gamma$.

+Notably, for an incident light that is linearly polarized, Eq. \eqref{eq:sym} reduces to $\zeta_z^{\rm LP}(M;\Gamma)=-\zeta_z^{\rm LP}(P;\Gamma)$.
+As can be seen in Figures \ref{fig:Au}(d)(f), although these values are much smaller than their counterparts for circularly polarized incident light, the signs of $\zeta_z^{\rm LP}$ are indeed opposite for the two enantiomers.
+This sign reversal superficially resembles the handedness-dependent spin polarization often associated with CISS.\cite{Gohler2011,Kettner2018} However, in the present calculations it should not be interpreted by itself as evidence for a molecular spin-filtering/polarizing mechanism, because the sign reversal follows from the symmetry relation between the two mirror-related interfaces under optical excitation with linearly polarized light.